Mirroring Call-by-Need, or Values Acting Silly: Call-by-Value and Operational Equivalence

 \emph{The first three terms are $=_\wsym$-related.} The first three terms rewrite in the SSC to $\itm\itm\esub\var\itm$, which is why $(\la\var\var\var)\,\itm=_\wsym(\la\var\var\itm)\,\itm=_\wsym(\la\var\itm\itm)\,\itm=_\wsym\itm\itm\esub\var\itm$.

 Unfortunately, the fourth term $\itm\itm$ is a $\tow$-normal form and hence $\itm\itm\neq_\wsym\itm\itm\esub\var\itm$.
 Thus, not all \cbv contextually equivalent terms are equated by the silly calculus, not even when the difference amounts to the duplication of a non-value term.
 The issue has to do with the \emph{silly extra copy} that cannot be erased easily.
-We believe that a small-step silly calculus could help equating more terms, but we have not managed to work out multi types for such a calculus.
+We believe that a small-step (that is, where substitution replaces all the occurrences of a variable at the same time) silly calculus could help equating more terms, but we have not managed to work out multi types for such a calculus.

 The fact that $=_\wsym$-related terms are contextually equivalent follows from the invariance property of $\eqcsilly$ below and the fact that $\eqcsilly$ is an equivalence relation.
 Sligthly more generally, we show that silly contextual equivalence $\eqcsilly$ is an equational theory for the SSC.